 From time to time during our boring school day the teacher took us or let us out of class to roam the school usually to listen to a performance of the National Philharmonic.
 There were also the rare events we were treated to through presentations by foreign entertainers usually followed by some instructive movie involving health themes like preventing venereal disease, etc.

 It was during this period of time (early 1950’s) that we kids from the barrios for the first time would have an opportunity to see live shows at the Olympic Stadium- for free.
-It was the first time that we would witness actual public or governmental support of culture; a time when the mass of people and their children could say they had enjoyed a genuine classical music concert or a ballet or, for instance Holiday on Ice, without having to pay for it.
+It was the first time that we would witness actual public or governmental support of culture in Panama; a time when the mass of people and their children could say they had enjoyed a genuine classical music concert or a ballet or, for instance Holiday on Ice, without having to pay for it.

 Racism and social exclusion, however, would continue to dictate who could be part of the development of culture in Panama.
 Being barred from the National Conservatory had effectively discouraged me from ever asking again and then there was the exclusion of us barrio kids from entering the public swimming pool, from which we were rudely discouraged from entering.